Magdalen Dacre

 Magdalen Dacre, Viscountess Montagu (January 1538 – 8 April 1608) was an English noblewoman.
 She was the daughter of William Dacre, 3rd Baron Dacre of Gilsland, and the second wife of Anthony Browne, 1st Viscount Montagu.
 Magdalen, a Roman Catholic, was a Maid of Honour to Mary I of England and was bridesmaid at Mary's wedding to Philip II of Spain in Winchester Cathedral.
 Despite being Catholic, she managed to remain in high regard with Elizabeth I, the Protestant half-sister who succeeded Mary.

 Early life and Ancestry

 Magdalen was born in January 1538 at Naworth Castle in Eskdale Ward, Cumberland, the fifth child of William Dacre, 3rd Baron Dacre of Gilsland, 2nd Baron Greystoke, and Elizabeth Talbot.
-The Dacres were powerful Northern Border lords and Roman Catholics, however by the time of her birth.
-Despite King Henry VIII's break with Rome, Magdalen, along with her siblings, were raised Roman Catholic.She had five brothers and five sisters and her father was a Warden of the Western March and Governor of Carlisle.
+The Dacres were powerful Northern Border lords and her father was a Warden of the Western March and Governor of Carlisle.

 Magdalen, age 14, was sent to serve as a gentlewoman to twice-widowed Anne Sapcote, Countess of Bedford then aged about 72, who was married to her third husband John Russell, 1st Earl of Bedford.